 Since the establishment of her studio in 2014, Nuke has become an expert when it comes to leather.
 She handles her material like a pastry chef, knowing how it stretches, how it moulds, and how it smells after certain periods of time.
 Along with her teaching, Nuke has her own production line focusing on leather accessories, bags, and shoes.
 In fact, many students have joined her leather classes because of her own unique aesthetic.
 “If I have to describe my style then it would consist of creating minimalistic products that are full of detail and interesting gimmicks,” she explains.
 One of her most treasured pieces is her ‘Bird in the Golden Cage’ – a shoe that was constructed for a competition when she first started out as an entrepreneur.
 For her, the shoe signifies the first handmade item that truly showcased her talent for being able to create wearable yet conceptual designs.

 At R Studio, workshops range from one-day courses to a full 30-hour course which includes a day trip to the Charoenrat Market in Bangkok where students can gain a feel of local leather and fabric shops.
 However, each class is limited to just 4 students.
-“The reason why R Studio is different from others is because we don’t limit creativity when it comes to your designs.
-I don’t teach step-by-step rules on how to create – I teach my students how to care for and maintain tools, and how to think as a designer – this is important,” Nuke says.
+“The reason why R Studio is different from others is that we don’t limit creativity when it comes to your designs.
+I don’t teach step-by-step rules on how to create – I teach my students how to care for and maintain tools, and how to think like a designer – this is important,” Nuke says.

 When it comes to the design process, Nuke firmly believes in beauty and function.
 She’s a creative who disregards current trends and believes that uniqueness is the key to great design.
 “Your character is the most important part of your design.
 I teach my students to craft designs that show their personality in a beautiful and conceptual way.”
 And she’s more than proving her own concept as she does that.